Gaming and Leisure Properties, Inc. research snapshot

 Moat

 The moat is strongest in scarce licensed gaming locations, long lease terms, operator relationships, and underwriting know-how for complex regional casino transactions.
-It weakens if capital costs rise faster than deal yields or if tenant credit deteriorates.
+It weakens if capital costs rise faster than deal yields, if tenant credit deteriorates, or if iGaming and VGT competition pressure regional demand.

 Munger risk inversion